HumaneIsTaken/basic-phone-catalogue/README.md

 ```
 We (again) install the required dependencies and run the app with **npm start**.
 This will host it on http:/localhost:3000

 If you wish to run the test suite for the React Application, run **npm test**
 ```
 $ npm test
 ```
 Jest will start up and go through the provided tests.
+NOTE - Test coverage has been reduced in latest commit.

 ### Docker Setup
 To setup this solution via docker, we are interested in the following images.